deodoro/programming_challenge/README.md

 5. **Filters and Slicers**
    - Include slicers for `Region`, `Year`, and `Country` to allow users to explore the data interactively.

 Please note that the sample spreadsheet contains only ISO country codes.
 Reports are expected to display the full country and region names properly.
-You may use external resources to map the ISO codes to country names, such as *https://restcountries.com/v3.1/alpha/{ISO3_CODE}* or *https://api.worldbank.org/v2/country/{ISO3_CODE}?format=json*, or any other method you prefer.
+You may use external resources to map the ISO codes to country and region names, such as *https://restcountries.com/v3.1/alpha/{ISO3_CODE}* or *https://api.worldbank.org/v2/country/{ISO3_CODE}?format=json*, or any other method you prefer.

 #### **4. Submission Steps**